Object-centric process mining service permissions

 To set the data permissions for a perspective:

-Go to Data Integration and select the data pool where you're working with objects and events.
-You can also get there from the Objects and Events UI.
+Click Data - Data Integration and select the data pool where you're working with objects and events.

 Find the perspective in the Data Models section of the data pool, and choose Data Permissions from the context menu.